How to Save Money While Paying Off Debt

+We are not a country of savers.
 In fact, the average American puts just under 5 percent of their disposable income toward savings.
 Most financial advisers would agree that this is not enough to ensure a comfortable retirement.
 1

-Set Up Buckets
+Set Up Major Expense Buckets

-After your emergency fund is set up, look at major expenses you anticipate down the line and divide them into timeframes of short-, medium- and long-term.
-Then back into how much you need to save to have enough cash funds to pay for them.
-Say you will need a new car in three years, and you expect it to cost $25,000.
+After you have made progress on accumulating adequate savings, you should next begin to identify major expenses you anticipate in the future and assign them based on short, medium and long-term expenses.
+Then, back into how much you need to save to ensure you have saved enough cash to pay for these expenses when they arise.
+Say you think you will need a new car in three years, and you expect it to cost $25,000.
 Divide that number by the amount of months you will be saving for it (36) and you will find youâ€™ll need to save $694 each month toward this goal.
 Not in the budget?
 Give yourself more time, or lower your price point.

 Boost Your 401(k) Contributions

-Break out your calculator for this one.
-That’s because when it comes to paying off debt while investing in your retirement savings, there is no â€śone-size-fits-allâ€ť answer.
+Break out your calculator for this one, because when it comes to paying off debt while investing in your retirement, there is no â€śone-size-fits-allâ€ť answer.

 Make Savings Automatic

 What you canâ€™t see you wonâ€™t miss.
 So goes the thinking behind automatic savings.